 Loras recognized for national and community service in Washington D.C.

-Loras was the first college/university in the nation to be recognized with the Presidential Award for Interfaith Community Service by the Corporation for National & Community Service.
-It is the highest award a campus can receive on the federal level for their community service and service learning efforts.
-The video included highlights Loras’ commitment to serve throughout academic and co-curricular programs.
+The Presidential Award for Interfaith Community Service by the Corporation for National & Community Service is the highest award a college can receive for their community and service learning efforts.
+The video highlights Loras’ commitment to serve throughout academic and co-curricular programs.

-As part of the Dubuque National Service Partnership, Loras College was recognized as a Special Partnership Honoree for Excellence in AmeriCorps Programming and Service. learn more
+Additionally, Loras College was recognized as a Special Partnership Honoree for Excellence in AmeriCorps Programming and Service, as part of the Dubuque National Service Partnership

 Do you want to make a difference in the world?